Vietnamese diaspora

-Overseas Vietnamese (người Việt hải ngoại, Việt kiều, or kiều bào) refers to the Vietnamese diaspora living outside of Vietnam.
+The Vietnamese diaspora refers to people of Vietnamese descent who live outside Vietnam.

-The global overseas Vietnamese population is estimated at 5 to 6 million people.
-The largest communities are in the United States, with over 2.3 million Vietnamese Americans, alongside significant populations in France, Australia, and Germany.
-Smaller but historically important communities are also found in Southeast Asia, particularly in Cambodia.
+The global overseas Vietnamese population is estimated at 5 million people.
+The largest communities are in the United States, with nearly 2.4 million Vietnamese Americans, alongside populations in France, Australia, and Germany.
+Smaller communities are found in Southeast Asia, particularly in Cambodia.

-The Vietnamese diaspora emerged through several major waves of migration.
-Early migration occurred during the French colonial period in the late 19th and early 20th centuries, followed by large-scale refugee exodus after the Vietnam War in 1975.
+The Vietnamese diaspora emerged through waves of migration.
+First migration occurred during the French colonial period in the late 19th and early 20th centuries.
+Later on, a refugee exodus following the Vietnam War in 1975 gave rise to thriving Vietnamese communities in the West.
 In later decades, the diaspora grew further through family reunification, economic migration, and educational opportunities.

-Overseas Vietnamese continue to maintain strong cultural connections, including continued use of the Vietnamese language, observance of traditional festivals such as Tết (Lunar New Year), and close familial and economic connections, including approximately $14 billion USD in annual remittances to Vietnam.
+Overseas Vietnamese continue to maintain some cultural connections, including continued use of the Vietnamese language, observance of traditional festivals such as Tết (Lunar New Year), and familial and economic connections, including approximately $14 billion USD in annual remittances to Vietnam.

 Terminology

-In Vietnam, the term Việt Kiều is used to describe Vietnamese people living abroad, though it is not commonly adopted as a term of self-identification.
-Instead, many overseas Vietnamese also use the terms Người Việt hải ngoại ("Overseas Vietnamese"), a neutral designation, or Người Việt tự do ("Free Vietnamese"), which carries a political connotation.
+In Vietnam, the term Việt kiều is usually used to describe Vietnamese people living abroad.
+Some overseas Vietnamese use the terms người Việt hải ngoại ('Overseas Vietnamese'), a neutral designation, or người Việt tự do ('Free Vietnamese'), which carries a political connotation.

 History

-These are some of the several categories of Overseas Vietnamese:
+These are some of the categories of overseas Vietnamese: